 The form of assessment depends upon the option paper chosen, as outlined at the 'Options Fair'.
 This takes the form of either:

-A one-week unseen written examination, sat in May or June, in which each candidate answers two 2,500-word essay questions chosen from 9.
+A one-week timed essay, sat in May or June, in which each candidate answers two 2,500-word essay questions chosen from 9.

 or